Redonne-moi: Promotion and live performances

 Mylène Farmer performing "Redonne-moi" in Symphonic Show.

 For the first time since "C'est une belle journée" in May 2002, Farmer accepted to perform a song in a television show, which was very rare.
 She decided to sing "Redonne-moi" on Symphonic Show on France 2, broadcast on 12 November 2005, although Farmer recorded her performance on 5 October without audience.
 Already in October, French television host Daniela Lumbroso announced in the media that Mylène Farmer would be present at the show.
 She also explained that for this occasion, the set was smoky and decorated with 200 candles, and that the recording of the performance lasted about 30 minutes.
 Farmer wore black trousers and a black blouse with a big crucifix as pendant.
 The song was performed in lip-sync and accompanied with a philharmonic orchestra named 'The Night of the Proms', composed of 140 musicians and choristers, and Yvan Cassar on piano.
 According to author Erwan Chuberre, this performance, though moving, was far from being unanimously appreciated.

-The song was also performed on the 2006 Avant que l'ombre... à Bercy concert and was thus included the on the live album Avant que l'ombre... à Bercy.
+The song was also performed on the 2006 Avant que l'ombre... à Bercy concert and was thus included on the live album Avant que l'ombre... à Bercy.
 According to a description by author Julien Rigal on his website and in his book, Farmer performed it alone in the middle of the cross-shaped stage.
 As she was overwhelmed by emotion, the audience sang the second refrain and at the end, she thanked it for its help.